Ricky-Fr/XTouch-Mini-Script/compiled/README.md

 This folder contains compiled versions of the **XTouch Mini** script for **Ableton Live**.

-👉 To install, simply copy these files into the folder:
+👉 To install, simply copy these .pyc files into the folder:
 `Ableton/User Remote Scripts/XTouch_Mini`
 The included complete user manual will guide you through the installation and usage.